-We discovered during our planning that there is a plethora of things to do in Kangaroo Island with kids that could keep you busy for months.
+We discovered during our planning that there are so many things to do on Kangaroo Island with kids that could keep you busy for months.
 Kangaroo Island is actually quite a big place.
 Much bigger than you expect and a couple of days will just not do it justice.

 What you can find in this post

 Kangaroo Island Itinerary with Kids – Best Things to do in Kangaroo Island with Kids

 Here is our planned itinerary we used on our Kangaroo Island itinerary with kids over the New Year 2019/2020 period.
 We had an absolute ball.
 KI is truly magnificent and we highly recommend taking the time to visit (longer than 3 or 4 days too!!).
 I say ‘planned’ as we changed a few things around when visiting as there were bushfires around which we needed to be mindful of.